Mark Williams

 LLB (Hons) (Murdoch University)

-Mark has nearly 30 years’ experience in civil law, with a particular focus on tort, contract and insurance law and vocational regulation.
+Mark has 30 years’ experience in civil law, with a particular focus on tort, contract and insurance law and vocational regulation.

 Mark appears as counsel in the District and Supreme Courts of Western Australia, the State Administrative Tribunal and the Coroner’s Court of Western Australia.
 He also appears in the Western Australia Court of Appeal and the High Court of Australia, as well as before other courts, tribunals, boards and government inquiries.

-Mark has acted in some of Western Australia’s most significant insurance and tort cases, including Zurich Australian Insurance v Metals & Minerals Insurance, Newcrest Mining v Thornton and AME Hospitals v Dixon in the High Court of Australia and Speno Rail Maintenance Australia v Hamersley Iron and Barr v Farrell in the Western Australia Court of Appeal.
+Mark has acted in some of Western Australia’s significant insurance and tort cases, including Zurich Australian Insurance v Metals & Minerals Insurance, Newcrest Mining v Thornton and AME Hospitals v Dixon in the High Court of Australia and Speno Rail Maintenance Australia v Hamersley Iron and Barr v Farrell in the Western Australia Court of Appeal.
 In other jurisdictions, he advised the successful party to a House of Lords appeal arising from the Piper Alpha disaster.
 He represented Allied World Assurance Company in The Cosmetic Institute class action in the Supreme Court of New South Wales.
 He also represented a prominent insurer in its COVID-19 business interruption claims across Australia.

 Mark’s full curriculum vitae is available upon request.